docker/docs/ee/ucp/interlock/usage/websockets.md

 ---
-title: Websockets
+title: Use websockets
-description: Learn how to use websockets in your swarm services when using the layer 7 routing solution for UCP.
+description: Learn how to use websockets in your swarm services.
-keywords: routing, proxy
+keywords: routing, proxy, websockets
 ---

-# Using websockets

 First, create an overlay network to isolate and secure service traffic: